davuxcom/frida-scripts/DotNetBridge/README.md

 ## Installation

-- Compile `DotNetBridge.sln` for both x86 and x64 using Visual Studio.
+- Open `Visual Studio` and build `DotNetBridge.sln` for both x86 and x64.
 - Execute `register.cmd` (run elevated) to call `RegAsm` on the `DotNetBridge.dll` for both x86 and x64.
-Once registered, any application can call `CoCreateInstance(CLSID_DotNetBridge)` to get a bridge object.
+Once registered, any application can call `CoCreateInstance(CLSID_DotNetBridge)` to get an in-process bridge object.
 - Consider running [Test-DotNetBridge](../Test-DotNetBridge) to validate the installation.

 ## API

 The API consists of a primary object, IDotNetBridge, which is to be created exactly once per process.
+All interactions are in JSON.

 ### DescribeNamespace(nameSpace)
 Returns a JSON array of TypeInfo for a given Namespace.